 The SBA Express is a program for lenders with a good SBA-lending track record.
 It's aimed at getting money--in this case, as much as $250,000--quickly into the hands of entrepreneurs.
 Based on the success of the SBA Express program, the SBA initiated CommunityExpress, specifically designed to improve access to capital for low- and moderate-income entrepreneurs and to provide both pre- and post-loan technical assistance.

 Eligibility: The eligibility criteria for the 7(a) program are the broadest of all the SBA loan programs, but they're still quite restrictive for startups and businesses related to financial services.
 See this page on the SBA's website for a list of the types of business that are eligible.
 In general, all SBA programs are targeted at small companies (that is, businesses with less than $7 million in tangible net worth and less than $2.5 million in net income), but typically most banks won't lend to startup businesses that don't have two to three years' worth of financial statements and some owner's equity in the business.
-Some banks will allow you to use money from relatives as part of your equity, but you're required to formalize these loans with a repayment plan that's subordinate to the bank debt.
+Some banks will allow you to use money from relatives as part of your equity, but you're required to formalize these small business loans with a repayment plan that's subordinate to the bank debt.

 504 Loan Program